ManskeLab/Bone_Analysis_Modules/USAGE.md

 # Usage
 This usage file outlines how to use the erosion analysis extension.
 Only two of the modules are part of the erosion analysis.
 The first module “Automatic Contour” draws the periosteal bone surface.
 The second module “Erosion Detection” identifies erosions based on the periosteal bone surface, and the seed points plotted by the user.
 "Automatic Contour" should run first before "Erosion Detection".

-## Instructions
+---

 **Load File**

 Load a greyscale scan to 3D Slicer through drop file or the Add Data Button.
+This extension assumes a 61 um isotropic voxel size.
+It should work with MHA and NIFTI images.

 There are three viewer windows in 3D Slicer, coloured in red, yellow, and green.
 The axial slices of the scan should fall in the red window.
-If not so, the scan has to be resampled to have that orientation, for the extension to work properly.
+If not so, the scan has to be resampled to have that orientation for the extension to work properly.
+Switch to the built-in module "Resample Scalar/Vector/DWI Volume" to resample images.

 ---

 **Step 1 - Bone Separation**

 This step is only necessary if multiple bones in the scan appear to be close or connected to each other.
 The purpose is to manually separate the bones.
 If the bones are clearly not connected, then they will be automatically separated by a connectivity component filter in the future steps.

+Parameters:
 - *Volume to be separated*: the loaded greyscale scan

 Hit the "**Initialize**" button, and the editor tools will be activated.